Malian Islamists move south toward government forces

 “For strategic reasons, we do not say where our troops are.
 The Malian government is responsible for whatever it is saying about troop movement,” said group spokesman Sanda Ould Boumama.

-Malian Defence Minister Colonel Yamoussa Camara told Radio France International that “jihadist groups” had deployed at several points along the demarcation line separating the vast rebel-held desert north from the government-controlled south.
+Malian Defense Minister Colonel Yamoussa Camara told Radio France International that “jihadist groups” had deployed at several points along the demarcation line separating the vast rebel-held desert north from the government-controlled south.

 Regional leaders and the African Union have been pushing a two-pronged effort of trying to negotiate a peace deal with some moderate Islamic groups and the ethnic Tuareg separatists that started the rebellion, while at the same time pushing for a military reconquest of northern Mali.